-**Files should be uploaded electronically as WORD files on the application site, and should begin with the student's name followed by CV, Narrative, Rec., Doc., Budget, Travel or Dissertation Application (e.g. Smith_CV_Travel13S)
+**Files should be uploaded electronically as PDF files on the application site, and should begin with the student's name followed by CV, Narrative, Rec., Doc., Budget, Travel or Dissertation Application (e.g. Smith_CV_Travel14F)

 Please ask your mentor or adviser to discuss how will these funds aid the applicant in increasing his or her professional socialization or ability to obtain external funding and a position in his/her field?
 Please ask them to limit the recommendation to one page.The student should arrange for the mentor or adviser to submit a letter of recommendation electronically directly to the Department or Program by the deadline date.

-3. Fill out the online application form and attach all the required documents
+3. Fill out the GSAS Research Support Grant Application and attach all the required documents

 Considerations You Should Make Prior to Requesting Funds to Present Your Work: